thecreatiiives/angular-material-datatable/README.md

 and import it in your app module
 ```
-import { AngularMaterialDatatableModule } from 'angular-material-datatable';
+import { AngularMaterialDatatableModule } from '@thecreatiiives/angular-material-datatable';
 ....
 @NgModule({
   ....